 Local to the area, but frequently extends across the abdomen, or upwards or downwards, depending on the disharmony being treated.

 Moxa: 5 – 10 cones

-The Spleen is said to be the assembly point for the 5 Zang, which I've always taken to mean that it enables the zang organs to function properly, and if all 5 are diseased, this point is particularly important.
+The Spleen is said to be the assembly point for the 5 Zang.
+I’ve always taken this to mean that it enables the zang organs to function properly.
+Therefore if all 5 are diseased, this point becomes particularly important.

 Liver 13 is both a Spleen point and a Liver point and can almost be used for either one or the other, as well as both, so often does the desired outcome require the same treatment for both.